Work Stress Doesn't Stay at Work

 When your stress involves your boss, your colleagues, or your company, speaking about it can feel risky.
 There are power dynamics at play.
 Complaining about work to people at work can have consequences.
 Even complaining to people outside work can feel dangerous if word might get back.

-In many workplaces, expressing frustration or stress can be seen as a sign of weakness or incompetence.
+In many workplaces, expressing frustration or stress can be seen as weakness or incompetence.
 There's fear that complaining might affect your reputation, your opportunities, or even your job security.
 This fear keeps people silent even when they're struggling.

 There's an expectation to maintain professionalism at all times.
-This means keeping frustrations private, handling stress gracefully, and not showing when you're overwhelmed.
+Keep frustrations private.
+Handle stress gracefully.
+Don't show when you're overwhelmed.
 The pressure to appear capable can make it difficult to admit when work is taking a toll.

 Isolation